 - I have Systemic Lupus (SLE), which is a type of Lupus that can affect your organs.
 Luckily, mine has not reached any of my major organs.
 (Yes, this is the kind of Lupus Selena Gomez has - soul sisters.)

 - My Lupus mostly affects my skin and joints.
-I also have Rheynaud's Disease and Thyroiditis, which is often paired with Lupus.
+I also have Raynaud's Disease and Thyroiditis, which is often paired with Lupus.

-- My trigger is the sun, so if I stay exposed to the sun for too long I will feel fatigued and, in more serious situations, I will have a flare which causes all of my joints to go into extreme pain.
-This hasn't happened for about 4 years now so I'm grateful for that!
+- My triggers are the sun and stress, so if I stay exposed to the sun for too long or get too stressed I will feel fatigued and, in more serious situations, I will have a flare which causes all of my joints to go into extreme pain.
+This hasn't happened for about 6 years now so I'm extremely grateful for that!

 - I was admitted into the ER during my last flare-up, and due to the lack of treatment for Lupus, all they could do was give me morphine and steriods, which helped the pain but did not actually treat my condition.

 - There is no specific treatment or medication for Lupus, but it was found that pills designed for Malaria also help to suppress Lupus symptoms.
-I have been on these pills for 5 years now and they help to manage my symptoms.
-On a daily basis, I only have to deal with the fatigue and Rheynaud's, and for that I feel very lucky!
+I have been on these pills for 7 years now and they help to manage my symptoms.
+On a daily basis, I only have to deal with the fatigue and Raynaud's, and for that I feel very lucky!